 What you can expect during the homebuying process

-Homebuying can be a big financial and emotional commitment.
+Home buying is both a personal and financial investment.
 You’ll likely be spending a lot of your time in your new space, making memories for years to come.
-Thinking about what you want, down to the smallest of details, is an important part of the homebuying process.
-This helps you determine what is and isn’t negotiable for you.
+Thinking about what you want, including the smallest of details, is an important part of the home buying journey.
+This helps determine what is and is not negotiable for you.

-Before you start house hunting, make sure you're aligned on what you’re looking for.
-This can help determine your approach to the home buying process.
+Before you begin searching for a home, be sure you have an idea of what you’re looking for.
+This can help guide your approach to the home buying journey.

-Here are some questions to ask yourself before starting the homebuying process:
+Here are some questions to ask yourself before starting your personal journey:

 - What can I afford?